 Replacing manual, paper-based processes with a digital, automated solution means that the need to work from a central location is reduced.
 More accounts payable staff will be able to work remotely, more of the time, as digital solutions are implemented and the role of the function changes.

 Picture the scene.
+The invoice process is almost completely zero-touch.
 AI/ML is used to automatically detect errors, make intelligent decisions on how to handle invoices, perform administrative tasks, and even provide suggestions on how to make workflows more efficient.
 What was a largely manual process has become automated and intelligent, moving invoices through the workflow efficiently and smoothly.
 Day-to-day operations are no longer a laborious, cumbersome process, leaving employees to focus on the bigger tasks.
-And invoice processing costs are reduced through shorter cycle times and a reduced need for resource, which also frees up money to invest in innovative pursuits.
+And invoice processing costs are greatly reduced through shorter cycle times and a reduced need for resource, which also frees up money to invest in innovative pursuits.

 Accounts payable teams have unprecedented visibility into working capital.
 Using past performance data and predictive analytics, future actions and outcomes are accurately modelled and predicted.
 A holistic view of cash flow is available, allowing spending trends to be easily identified and enabling policies to be optimised.